immortal-zeus/cs50_WebProgramming/README.md

 -------------

-Note: Do not use this for completion the samme course in any way.
+Note: Do not use this for completing the same course in any way.